 Wrapping It Up

-Changed outgoing email settings, mail preference file not updating, and corrupted mail preference file are some of the major causes of the Apple Mail error.
-The error could be a major inconvenience, especially if you rely on emails to do your jobs.
+Changed outgoing email settings, mail preference file not updating, and corrupted mail preference file are some of the most common causes for the error messages we saw at the beginning of the article.
+The error could be a major inconvenience, especially if you rely on emails to do your job.

-Thankfully, the steps outlined in this article help resolve the issue quickly and effortlessly, and you can always contact our support team if you need further assistance.
+Thankfully, the steps outlined in this article should help resolve the issue quickly and effortlessly.